 Our products contain various raw materials, including steel, steel byproducts, aluminum, aluminum byproducts, resin products and various electronic components.
 We use raw materials directly in manufacturing and in components that we purchase from our suppliers.
 These raw materials are subject to extensive laws, governmental regulations, policies, including tariffs and other import restrictions, inflationary pressures, exchange rate fluctuations and supply shortages.
 Some of the raw materials are obtained from suppliers outside the United States, and to the extent that the quantity or proportion of materials derived from such foreign suppliers increases in the future, our exposure to tariffs and other import restrictions, supply chain disruptions and exchange rate fluctuations may increase.
-The occurrence and impact of future changes in laws, governmental regulations, policies governing these raw materials, including tariffs and other import restrictions, have increased and could continue to increase the cost of such raw materials and, correspondingly, the cost of manufacturing our products.
-Further, interruptions in global supply chains, inflationary pressures and exchange rate fluctuations have increase the cost of such raw materials and, correspondingly, the cost of manufacturing our products.
-Further, interruptions in global supply chains, inflationary pressures and exchange rate fluctuations have increase the cost of such raw materials and, correspondingly, the cost of manufacturing our products.
-Further, interruptions in global supply chains, inflationary pressures and exchange rate fluctuations have increase the cost of such raw materials, and have constrained and could continue to constrain the availability of such raw materials.
-If the costs of our raw materials further increase, whether due to changes in laws, governmental regulations, policies, supply shortages or for other reasons, we may not be able to pass on these costs to our customers, which could have a material adverse effect on our business,
+The occurrence and impact of future changes in laws, governmental regulations, policies, inflationary pressures, exchange rate fluctuations and supply shortages cannot be accurately predicted.
+Changes to the laws, governmental regulations and policies governing these raw materials, including tariffs and other import restrictions, have increased and could continue to increase the cost of such raw materials and, correspondingly, the cost of manufacturing our products.
+Further, interruptions in global supply chains, inflationary pressures and exchange rate fluctuations have increased and could continue to increase the cost of such raw materials, and have constrained and could continue to constrain the availability of such raw materials.
+If the costs of our raw materials further increase, whether due to changes in laws, governmental regulations, policies, supply shortages or for other reasons, we may not be able to pass on these costs to our customers, which could have a material adverse effect on our business, results of operations and financial condition.
+Even in the event that increased costs can be substantially passed through to our customers, our gross margin percentages would decline.